litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

 ## Summary

-Chaos Workflow is combination of different steps combined together to perfrom a specific chaos use-case on a Kubernetes system.
-These steps can include install experiment steps, ChaosEngine CR for target selection, revert-chaos steps etc. Chaos Workflows can be scheduled for a later time with the help of Cron Workflows.
+Chaos Scenario is combination of different steps combined together to perfrom a specific chaos use-case on a Kubernetes system.
+These steps can include install experiment steps, ChaosEngine CR for target selection, revert-chaos steps etc. Chaos Scenarios can be scheduled for a later time with the help of Cron Chaos Scenarios.
-These workflows consist of a cron syntax that is used for scheduling a workflow.
-Once the workflow execution is completed, the resiliency of the targeted application is calculated.
-Several weights are assigned to different experiments in the workflow.
+These chaos scenarios consist of a cron syntax that is used for scheduling a chaos scenario.
+Once the chaos scenario execution is completed, the resiliency of the targeted application is calculated.
+Several weights are assigned to different experiments in the chaos scenario.
 These weights are used along with the ProbeSuccessPercentage to find out the resiliency score.

 ## Resources